mouneeshwarip/Flip-Match--Memory-Challenge/README.md

  * My fellow colleague and friend Priyanka, whose valuable assistance and unwavering support throughout the development process were truly appreciated, especially in the final stages.

  * Last but not least, I would like to express my gratitude to my husband, who provided invaluable assistance with most of the logical issues and remained a consistent source of support throughout the entire process.
 Additionally, I want to extend my appreciation to my 6-year-old son, the mastermind behind this project, who not only chose this game project but also came up with the football theme and even selected the players to be featured on the cards, showcasing his passion for football.

- * Fellow students: For their collaboration, feedback, and camaraderie during the project journey.